NBA Rumors: Nuggets Could Send Malik Beasley And Mason Plumlee To Spurs For LaMarcus Aldridge, Per ‘HoopsHype’

-As they continue to struggle in the 2019-20 NBA season, rumors have started to swirl around LaMarcus Aldridge and his future with the San Antonio Spurs.
-If the Spurs fail to find their way back to the winning column and see themselves out of the playoff race, most people believe that they will consider moving Aldridge before the 2020 February NBA trade deadline.
-One of the NBA teams who could express interest in adding Aldridge to their roster is the Denver Nuggets.
+As the Spurs continue to struggle this season, rumors have started to swirl around LaMarcus Aldridge and his future in San Antonio.
+If the Spurs fail to find their way back to their winning wats and see themselves out of the playoff race, most people believe that they will consider moving Aldridge before the February trade deadline.
+One of the teams who could express interest in adding Aldridge to their roster is the Denver Nuggets.

 In his recent article, Frank Urbina of HoopsHype asked several league executives their insights about the current situation of Aldridge in San Antonio.
-Though they aren’t expected to make a move anytime soon, one league executive believes that the Spurs will make decisions regarding Aldridge’s future closer to the 2020 February NBA trade deadline.
+Though they aren’t expected to make a move anytime soon, one league executive believes that the Spurs will make decisions regarding Aldridge’s future closer to the trade deadline.
 If he could still efficiently play as a power forward, a Western Conference executive thinks that trading for Aldridge makes a lot of sense for the Nuggets.

 In the proposed trade deal that would send Aldridge to Denver, the Western Conference executive suggested that the Nuggets could offer a trade package including Malik Beasley and Mason Plumlee to the Spurs.